sigmedia/sigmedia.github.io/_members/team/hao-wu.md

 Hao Wu is a PhD researcher at the SFI ADAPT research centre ([personal page on the ADAPT website](https://www.adaptcentre.ie/experts/hao-wu/)) and based in the Electronic Engineering department at Trinity College Dublin, Sigmedia group.
 Hao works on the topic of automatic generation of intra-video comments.

+Hao have recently submitted and sucessfully defeneded his thesis.